 "Strictly speaking, no. The games I would most like to make are unlikely to sell.
 They are too unusual to be considered commercially viable.
-I understand this very well, so I take individual elements of these ideas and combine them with what, in my experience, works.
-That's how our new project is being built."
+I understand this well, so I take individual elements of these ideas and combine them with what, in my experience, works.
+This is how our new project is being built."

 Itsuno adds: